 Alcohol during radiotherapy

 Usually it is fine to have small or moderate amounts of alcohol during your treatment.
 But alcohol can inflame a sore mouth or throat if you are having radiotherapy to your head or neck area.
+It can also irritate your bladder if you are having pelvic radiotherapy.

 Radiotherapy can make you feel tired and alcohol can make this worse.
 It is important not to drive or operate machinery if you feel tired or dizzy.